diku-dk/ap-e2024-pub/README.md

 The website and course is currently under construction, and all information is still tentative.

-The material for each week (including assignments) can be found in the `weekI` subdirectories above.
+The teaching material for each week can be found in the `weekI` subdirectories.

+The assignments for each week can be found in the `assignmentI` subdirectories.

 ## Discord